 Dumbbell Scott curl

-The dumbbell Scott curl, also known as the one arm Scott curl, is an ideal exercise for improving the size and symmetry of your biceps.
+The dumbbell Scott curl, also known as the one arm Scott curl, is an ideal exercise for improving the size and symmetry of your biceps and one that's featured in our chest and bi program.
 Since the movement has you train each arm independently, it's a handy drill for correcting your muscle imbalances and sculpting a more proportional upper body.

 You can lift both dumbbells together if you'd like to save time.
 But if you want to get the most bicep stimulation from the exercise, then I recommend sticking to the one arm version.
 This is because you can naturally bring forth a stronger mind-muscle connection (and greater force output/strength) when you only need to focus on working one bicep at a time.